-Note :
+Note:

-- A1B1: Students who have high motivation are taught by using online instruction Brain Targeted Teaching model with online instruction - A2B1: Students who have high motivation are taught by activating students' content schemata with online instruction - A1B2: Students who have low motivation are taught by online instruction Brain Targeted Teaching model with online instruction - A2B2 :Students who have low motivation are taught by activating students' content schemata with online instruction reading motivation.
+A1B1: Students who have high motivation are taught by using online instruction Brain Targeted Teaching model with online ostruction

+A2B1: Students who have high motivation are taught by activating students' content hemata with online instruction

+A1B2: Students who have low motivation are taught by online instruction Brain Targeted Teaching model with online struction reading motivation.
 Reading comprehension test was used to assess students' achievement in EFL reading comprehension.